spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 `args.doc` is nothing but a variable containing the document/record that the user is trying to insert.

-You can even encrypt the fields sent back to user in response by using the `args.res` variable.
+You can even encrypt the fields sent back to the user in response by using the `args.res` variable.
 You can check out the [list of available variables](/security/security-rules/available-variables) in security rules for each operation.

 Let's say the document to be inserted (`args.doc`) was:
 {{< highlight javascript >}}